Is Bigamy ground for Annulment?

 A computer and a building

-Online requesting of PSA documents is recommended in this time of pandemic.
+Online requesting of PSA documents is recommended, as this is easy to do.

 Personal application